 Carolyn: Which was seven years at that time and it had begun to wear and show age.
 So, what was driving that feeling of the need for a change?

-Dr Andrew: We are still offering a very amazing product or amazing service, but it wasn’t matching up with the appearance.
-Some of our patients have reported to me and said, “We know that you are offering something great here, but it just doesn’t feel like it.”
+Dr Andrew: We are still offering a very amazing service, but it wasn’t matching up with the appearance [of the office].
+Some of our patients have reported to me, “We know that you are offering something great here, but it just doesn’t feel like it.”
 Confidence and leadership are so important in directing staff and being able to manage patient care.
 Patients are dependent on us.

-From the Associate Doctor’s Perspective – Wasn’t efficient or their own
+From the Associate Doctor’s Perspective – Hard to Take Ownership and Wasn’t Efficient

 Dr. Andrew: I’ll just speak to how I felt.
 It was as if I were wearing a suit that was a rental.
 It wasn’t mine and I didn’t take ownership of it.
 I noticed that in certain procedures in the office.
 Our patients really need a confident leader and I felt like I just didn’t have that.
 Like I said, I felt like I was wearing a tuxedo that was rental, not a custom fit.